Skip to content

 deadband: 0.01

 In practice, analog inputs frequently clip at the extremes of their DAC/ADC range.
-Detecting sensor saturation in analog inputs requires evaluating consecutive samples that hover at the rail voltage or current limit.
-Sustained saturation is often a hardware fault rather than a process condition, and should trigger an immediate maintenance alert rather than statistical imputation.
+Detecting sensor saturation requires evaluating consecutive samples that hover at the rail voltage or current limit — a single rail reading can be a genuine peak, but sustained saturation is almost always a hardware fault and should trigger a maintenance alert rather than statistical imputation.

-Hard limits cannot capture contextual anomalies, such as a gradual baseline drift that remains within safe bounds but indicates tool wear or fouling.
+Hard limits cannot capture contextual anomalies such as a gradual baseline drift that stays within safe bounds but signals tool wear or fouling.
 Rolling statistical methods evaluate each sample against a dynamic window aligned to machine cycles or shift durations.
+The rolling Z-score is the standard tool, but raw standard deviation is highly sensitive to the very outliers it is meant to detect.
+Production implementations substitute the Median Absolute Deviation (MAD), which has a ~50% breakdown point:

 import numpy as np